Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 Cincinnati Stats and Trends

-- Cincinnati has five wins against the spread in eight games this year.
+- Cincinnati has five wins against the spread in eight games this season.

 - The Bearcats have been favored by 22.5 points or more five times this season and have covered the spread in two of them.

-- Cincinnati's games this year have gone over the total in four out of eight opportunities (50%).
+- Cincinnati's games this year have eclipsed the over/under four times in eight opportunities (50%).

-- Cincinnati is 4-2 against the spread and 6-0 overall this season when the team scores more than 30.9 points.
+- Cincinnati is 4-2 against the spread and 6-0 overall this season when the team records more than 30.9 points.

-- Cincinnati is 3-0 against the spread and 3-0 overall when the team piles up over 396.0 yards.
+- Cincinnati is 3-0 against the spread and 3-0 overall when the team amasses more than 396.0 yards.

 - The Bearcats have 10 turnovers this season, equal to the number of takeaways for the Golden Hurricane.